FAQ

 Designated first responders can “activate” GPREP, including RCMP and fire departments, and municipal officials.

 Emergency Social Services (ESS) is an emergency response program that provides for the various short-term needs of evacuees during a large scale emergency or disaster.
-These short term services (up to 72 hours) are to preserve the emotional and physical well-being of evacuees.
+These services are to preserve the emotional and physical well-being of evacuees.

 GPREP, or the Grande Prairie Regional Emergency Partnership is a collaboration between five communities to coordinate and plan the emergency response and resources during large-scale emergencies and disasters.
 We focus on preparing for and responding to disasters.